eulerscheZahl/ParameterFiddler/readme.md

 Furthermore you have to prepare your program to read variables from a file passed as command line argument (see example folder).

+## Compiling

+To compile this program, use maven; Installation instructions can be found [here](https://maven.apache.org/install.html)

+Once maven is installed, run `mvn package`.
+This will create a file in  `target/` called `uber-parameterfiddler-X.Y.jar` This can then be invoked as given in the [example](./example/readme.md)